aadish-25/portviz/README.md

 # Portviz
 **Cross-Platform Port & Process Manager for Developers**

-Portviz is a developer-focused tool designed to inspect active network ports, identify the processes bound to them, and safely terminate processes without relying on complex system commands.
+Portviz is a developer-focused utility designed to inspect active network ports, identify the processes bound to them, and safely terminate processes without relying on complex system commands.

 It simplifies debugging scenarios like “Address already in use” errors by providing structured, readable port information and streamlined process control.